buhari15/Stream_Iot_to_MongoDB/README.md

 1. Clone the repository
 2. Run **docker-compose up** to start the services.
     * Once started spark stream session will start.
-    * MongoDB service will also start
+    * MongoDB service will also start.
     * IoT data will writing to MongoDB using the spark structured stream.

 3. To read the inserted data from MongoDB run **docker-compose run readmongodb** from another terminal